randsina/bsuir-courses-ruby/time_extended/README.md

-A simple gem for extension the Ruby class `Time`
+#A simple gem for extension the Ruby class `DateTime`

+See example in run.rb